The IMF and Civil Society Organizations

-Civil society organizations (CSOs) are experts in economic issues and their influence expands to parliaments and governments.
-Whether national, regional, or international, the way CSOs do business has been profoundly affected by globalization.
+Civil society organizations (CSOs) are experts in economic and social issues and many focus on issues that are at the core of the work of the IMF and other international organizations.
 CSOs increasingly employ extensive networks to pursue their activities and to try to influence policies on a broad range of issues.
-Many CSOs focus on economic matters at the core of the work of the IMF and other international organizations.
+Their influence expands to citizens, parliaments and governments.
 The IMF is committed to being transparent about its work, to explaining itself, and to listening to the people whom it affects, and it engages with CSOs through information sharing, dialogue, and consultation at both the global and national level.

 What is civil society?

 The IMF uses the term “civil society organization” to refer to the wide range of citizens’ associations that exists in virtually all member countries to provide benefits, services, or political influence to specific groups within society.
 CSOs include business forums, faith-based associations, labor unions, local community groups, nongovernmental organizations (NGOs), philanthropic foundations, and think tanks.
 Branches of government (government agencies and legislators), individual businesses, political parties, and the media are usually excluded.

 What is the basis for CSO-IMF engagement?

 Over the years, the IMF has become more transparent and accountable—not only to member countries but also to the broader public.
 This has led to more active involvement with CSOs as well as legislatures.
 When the IMF began to engage with CSOs in the 1980s, it was usually at a global level, in response to advocacy by groups concerned with economic and social justice.
 Engagement at the country level, especially in low-income countries, and at the global level remains central in IMF-CSO relations.